I work in the modeling and film industries, and I like to share insights into both businesses.

 Modeling for Babies, Toddlers, and Children

-Are you sure your baby or child is photogenic and has the most beautiful smile, but is he or she willing and excited about modeling?
+Are you sure your baby or child is photogenic and has the most beautiful smile, but are they willing and excited about modeling?

 You will take the time out of your schedule to take your child around to agencies meeting potential clients.
 As long as you can handle dragging yourselves to and fro, both you and the child will reap the rewards of a successful career.

-Parents who have a full-time job can't take part in developing a modeling career for their child.
+Parents who have full-time jobs can't develop a modeling career for their children.
 The trudging around takes hours and hours in the middle of the day.
 You have to be ready at a moment's notice.
 Working a 9 - 5 job is not practical.

 Baby Acting and Modeling

-You need to take into account how well your baby can handle the demands of modeling.
+You need to consider how well your baby can handle the demands of modeling.
 Observe your baby with strangers or the babysitter.
-How does he or she behave?
+How do they behave?
 Keep this question in mind as you consider baby modeling.
-A baby who can handle changes in nap time and feed time makes a great model.
+A baby who can handle nap time and feed time changes makes a great model.

 It is a good idea to live close to a modeling agency—most an hour away.
 Los Angeles, New York, Chicago, Miami, San Francisco, and Dallas are the top cities for modeling work.
 In minor cities, the modeling agency might have a satellite office.